OfficeDev/Property-Inspection-Code-Sample/README.md

 ## Deeplinks
 The links in the workflow emails which open the native iOS apps on an iOS device work when using the native iOS email client.
 At this time they are not supported in Safari or the OWA app.

-## XCode
-In the iOSInspectionApp and iOSRepairApp folder you will find runnable sample code for iOS Apps which the O365 APIs.

-The samples utilize Cocoapods to configure both the Office365 SDKs and ADAL.

-Here's how to run these samples.
-You need to perform these steps for both the Inspection and Repair iOS Apps.

-1. Open Terminal.
-2. Navigate to inside the project's folder.
-3. Run `pod install`.
-4. Run `open iOSInspectionApp.xcworkspace` or `open iOSRepairApp.xcworkspace` to open the workspace with all projects and dependencies loaded appropriately.

-> For more info on Cocoapods setup see the Office 365 SDK for iOS [wiki](https://github.com/OfficeDev/Office-365-SDK-for-iOS/wiki/Cocoapods-Setup) and [their site](http://cocoapods.org).

 ## License
 Copyright (c) Microsoft, Inc. All rights reserved.
 Licensed under the Apache License, Version 2.0.